Geometric Bounds for Persistence: Ubercontractible Sets

 \section{\"Ubercontractible Sets}

 Here we only work in $\Y = \mathbb{R}^N$ with Euclidean metric, and we are interested in $0$-\"ubercontractible sets, which we call \"ubercontractible.
-A rich source of \"ubercontractible sets comes from the cut-locus construction.
+A rich source of \"ubercontractible sets comes from the \emph{cut-locus} construction, usually considered in a more general Riemannian setting; see, e.g., Wolter~\cite{wolter1985cut}.
+A very close concept is that of \emph{skeleta} (see, e.g., Fremlin~\cite{fremlin1997skeletons}), different from our definition only in that we take the closure.
+In computational geometry, low-dimensional skeleton construction are also called \emph{medial axes}; see, e.g., the survey by Saha, Borgefors and Sanniti di Baja~\cite{saha2016survey}.
+We only formulate the definition of the cut-locus for convex hypersurfaces in $\Y = \mathbb{R}^N$.

 \begin{defn} Let $K \subset \Y$ be a convex body (that is, a compact convex set with a nonempty interior).
 For each $x \in K$, consider the largest closed ball centered at $x$ and contained in $K$; let $r^{\partial K}(x) \ge 0$ be its radius, and $B^{\partial K}(x) \subset \partial K$ be the set of the points where this ball touches the boundary of $K$.
 The \emph{cut-locus} of $\partial K$ is the closure of the set of all such $x \in K$ for which the cardinality of $B^{\partial K}(x)$ is at least $2$: